 - 1 red bell pepper cored and cut into 1 inch pieces

 - 1 small onion diced

 - 2 tablespoons crushed peanuts

-Heat remaining oil in the same skillet over high heat.
-Add the onion and saute for several minutes, until it starts to become translucent.
-Add broccoli and pepper and stir-fry for a few minutes, until they begin to brown.
+- Heat remaining oil in the same skillet over high heat.
+Add the onion and saute for about 5 minutes, until it starts to become translucent.
+Add broccoli and pepper and stir-fry for a few minutes, until they soften, about 10 minutes.

-Mix together the coconut milk, peanut butter, garlic, ginger, chili sauce and remaining soy sauce.
+- Mix together the coconut milk, peanut butter, garlic, ginger, chili sauce, lime juice and remaining tanari.
 Add it to the skillet with the crumbled tempeh and stir-fry for about 2 more minutes, or until heated throughout.